Badgerati/Pode/docs/Tutorials/Authentication/Inbuilt/WindowsAD.md

 ### Groups

-You can supply a list of group names to validate that user's are a member of them in AD.
-If you supply multiple group names, the user only needs to be a of one of the groups.
+You can supply a list of group names to validate that users are a member of them in AD.
+If you supply multiple group names, the user only needs to be a member of one of the groups.
 You can supply the list of groups to the function's `-Groups` parameter as an array - the list is not case-sensitive:

 ```powershell
 Start-PodeServer {